Rupato/NextJS-Claims-App/README.md

 - Implement optimistic updates for better perceived performance
 - Add loading skeletons and better empty states
 - Improve accessibility with proper ARIA labels and keyboard navigation
+- Improve the UI even more better in resposive mode

 ### Developer Experience